basarat/monaco/CONTRIBUTING.md

 > Note: once travis was setup to publish we don't need `npm publish` anymore.

+# After jumping on a new machine
+We leave submodules dirty to ease debugging.
+But this can lead to difficulty in fetching latest.
+Simply run `resume.sh` to pull latest and disregard anthing you have staged locally.

 # Travis

 This is just the documentation on how travis was setup to do automatic deploys (to help you with forks) 🌹